burcukolcak/r-workshop-spring2021/README.md

-# R Workshop Spring 2021
+# R Workshop for Polisci Grad Students, Spring 2021

-Introduction to R Workshop for Polisci Graduate Students, Rutgers University, Spring 2021
+This repo contains materials from Rutgers "Introduction to R" workshop from Spring 2021.
+You will also find a syllabus.